 After reading the above you might be wondering how that’s any different from a Copywriter.
 Let us explain…

-A Copywriter is similar in that they also focus producing written content.
+A Copywriter is similar in that they also focus on content writing.
 However, Copywriters are usually used as advertising vehicles, typically specialising in short form copy, think straplines, headlines or press ads.

 Now that’s not to say that Copywriters shouldn’t have long form copy in their arsenal.
 In fact, what we’re seeing is a transition of Copywriters to Web Writers in marketing, such as display advertising, creating an even stronger online presence.
 Over time, these will naturally migrate to Content Writers.